 - The demon-allied orcs of Warcraft I and II are revealed to be a peaceful shamanistic race in the backstory to Warcraft III, as after the Horde's defeat, they lost their permanent rage.
 Thrall, seeking to reunite them with their roots, allies with Grom Hellscream (one of the original chieftains of their homeworld).
 Grom ends up being repossesed by the demons, but reveals that (most of) the chieftains gave themselves to the corruption willingly.
 Thrall, who is understandably more than a little pissed to hear this, brings Grom back and kicks the ass of the Pit Lord responsible for the corruption.

 - Played with in the Captain Planet episode that dealt with HIV.
 While the teenager who contracted it got it through a blood transfusion, his doctor also mentions how shared needles and unprotected sex can also be how the disease is contracted.
-The episode still calls out people on spreading misinformation on HIV-positive people in general, indicating that all of them deserve the same understanding.
+The episode still calls out people for spreading misinformation on HIV-positive people in general, indicating that all of them deserve the same understanding.